 Participating schools receive an official Pre-AP designation for each course and the opportunity to bring engaging, meaningful, foundational coursework to all their students across varying levels of abilities.
 This designation signals consistent, high standards in focused courses that help build, strengthen, and reinforce students’ content knowledge and critical thinking skills.

-The Pre-AP Program launched in the 2018-2019 school year with eight new courses for ninth grade, with others to follow.
+The Pre-AP Program launched in the 2018-19 school year with eight new courses.
+Three additional new courses are launching in 2020.

 The Pre-AP Program’s objectives are to:

 - Offer every student access to a high-quality education that prepares them for success in high school and beyond

 - Provide educators with engaging, targeted course materials that help them ensure their students successfully master grade-level materials.

 Pre-AP was developed with and will continue to evolve through educator involvement.
 Each Pre-AP course has been developed by committees of expert educators, including middle school, high school, and college faculty.
 These development committees work with the College Board to design effective frameworks and instructional resources that emphasize and prioritize the content and skills that matter most for later high school coursework and college and career readiness.

 Pre-AP is about achieving results for all students.
 Here’s how the program is designed to accomplish that.

 - Engaging instructional resources meet students where they are.

 - Learning checkpoints show teachers where each student needs additional support and focus.